-Good fleet management software will afford you the ability to link systems such as maintenance and accounts to other areas of your business, which will result in a joined-up, agile system that allows important information to flow from one operation to another.
+Integrating Good fleet management software will give you the ability to link systems such as maintenance and accounts to other areas of your business.
+It will result in a joined-up and agile system that drives important information to flow from one operation to another.

-This, in turn, enables you to make more informed decisions that are based on accurate, cross-business information.
+In return, this enables you to make more informed decisions that are data-driven and based on accurate cross-business information.
 Other benefits include a boost in overall efficiencies, no costly gaps between tasks and processes and a healthier bottom line.

 An informed approach

-By combining fleet management software and GPS systems, you can take a far more proactive approach to managing your fleet.
-Knowing exactly where a vehicle is and factors like idle time makes it much easier to create an adaptive, flexible schedule that works from real data.
+By combining fleet tracking software and management systems, you can take a far more proactive approach to manage your fleet.
+Knowing exactly where a vehicle is and factors like idle time make it much easier to create an adaptive, flexible schedule that works from real data.

-GPS systems can also provide information such as engine run time, ignition on/off, speed data and even the rate of rapid acceleration and hard braking of a specific vehicle.
-All of this gives you insight into the progress of a specific journey as well as hard data regarding the habits and behaviour of your individual fleet drivers.
+GPS systems can also provide information such as engine run time, ignition on/off, speed data and even the rate of rapid acceleration and Breaking system of a specific vehicle.
+All this data gives you insights into the progress of a journey, habits and behaviour of your fleet drivers.

 Linking this information with fleet management software can help you to reduce maintenance costs and deploy your fleet more efficiently.

-Information gained from GPS systems, such as miles-per-gallon figures, run time and driving habits can help you see just how much fuel you are using and work out how much fuel you should be using.
+The information gained from GPS systems, such as miles-per-gallon figures, run time and driving habits, can help you see how much fuel you are using and how much you should be using.

-Knowing things like whether a specific fleet driver is a big accelerate-then-brake-hard kind of driver can help you make small changes to their habits that deliver big fuel savings in the long-term.
+Knowing whether a specific fleet driver is a big accelerate, then brake-hard kind of driver can help you make small changes to their habits that deliver big fuel savings in the long term.